redis/ioredis/README.md

 });
 ```

-I submited some pull requests but sadly none of them has been merged, so here ioredis is.
+I submitted some pull requests but sadly none of them has been merged, so here's ioredis.